 While development within the Area is planned to be primarily privately financed, it is the intent of the City Council in approving this Plan to authorize the use of tax increment financing by the Authority to assist with the development of the Project.
 Pursuant to the provisions of C.R.S.
 31-25-107(9) of the Act, in approving this Plan, the City Council hereby creates the Phase 1 Tax Increment Area within the Area, as depicted and legally described in Appendix III.
 Additionally, pursuant to the provisions of C.R.S.
-31-25-107(9) of the Act, in approving this Plan, the City Council specifically authorizes the use of incremental municipal sales tax revenues, use tax revenues and lodgers tax revenues attributable to the Phase 1 Tax Increment Area.
+31-25-107(9) of the Act, in approving this Plan, the City Council specifically authorizes the use of incremental municipal sales tax revenues of 3.5% attributable to the Phase 1 Tax Increment Area.

 Urban renewal authorities in Colorado are authorized by the Act (C.R.S.
 31-25-105) to borrow money and accept advances, loans, grants and contributions from public or private sources, and to issue bonds to finance their activities or operations.
-In practice, an accepted method for financing urban renewal projects is to utilize incremental property tax and / or municipal sales and use tax revenues attributable to redevelopment in the Area to pay the principal of, the interest on, and any premiums due in connection with the bonds of, loans or advances to, or indebtedness incurred by the Authority.
-The Authority is specifically authorized to expend Property Tax Increment Revenue, Sales Tax Increment Revenue and Lodgers Tax Increment Revenue (each as defined herein), to the extent authorized by the Act, the IGAs, and this Plan.
+In practice, an accepted method for financing urban renewal projects is to utilize incremental property tax and / or municipal sales tax revenues attributable to redevelopment in the Area to pay the principal of, the interest on, and any premiums due in connection with the bonds of, loans or advances to, or indebtedness incurred by the Authority.
+The Authority is specifically authorized to expend Property Tax Increment Revenue and Sales Tax Increment Revenue (each as defined herein), to the extent authorized by the Act, the IGAs, and this Plan.